damienminter/react-component-state/README.md

-Taking a look into the differnt ways to manage state across FUNCTIONAL componets using React HOOKS
+Taking a look into the differnt ways to manage state across FUNCTIONAL components using React HOOKS

 I have split the differnt ways into branches